AliyunContainerService/gpushare-scheduler-extender/docs/designs/designs.md

 The GPU Share Device Plugin uses the nvml library to query the number of GPU devices and the GPU memory of devices.
 The total GPU memory (quantity * memory) of the node is reported to the Kubelet by `ListAndWatch()`; and Kubelet reports these to the Kubernetes API Server.

 If the node has 2 GPUs, and each GPU has 16276MiB, the GPU Memory of the node is 16276 * 2 = 32552.
-And the number of GPU devices on the node is also reported as another Extended Resource.
+In addition, the number of GPU devices on the node is also reported as another Extended Resource.

 #### 2\.
 Schedule

-The GPU Share Scheduler Extender records the allocation information into the annotation of, and determine whether each GPU has enough gpu-mem according to this information when the scheduler doing the filter.
+The GPU Share Scheduler Extender records the allocation information into the annotation of, and determine whether each GPU has enough gpu-mem according to this information when the scheduler is doing the filtering.

 2.1.
-After the Kubernetes scheduler finishes all the default filters, it will call the filter method of the GPU Share Scheduler Extender through http.
+After the Kubernetes scheduler finishes all the default filters, it calls the filter method of the GPU Share Scheduler Extender through http.
 This is because the default scheduler calculates the extended resource and can only determine whether the total amount of resources has free resources that meet the demand.
 Specifically determine whether the demand is met on a single device; therefore, it is necessary to check whether a single device has available resources by the GPU Share Scheduler Extender.

 The following figure shows an example.
-There are 3 nodes with 2 GPU devices in a Kubernetes cluster, when the user applies for `gpu-mem=8138`, the default scheduler scans all nodes and finds that the remaining resources of N1 are (16276 * 2 - 16276 -12207 = 4069) and the resource requirements are not met, and the N1 node is filtered out.
+There are 3 nodes with 2 GPU devices in a Kubernetes cluster, when the user applies for `gpu-mem=8138`, the default scheduler scans all the nodes and finds that the remaining resources of N1 are (16276 * 2 - 16276 - 12207 = 4069) so the resource requirements are not met, therefore the N1 node is filtered out.

 The remaining resources of the N2 and N3 nodes are 8138MiB.
-They all meet the requirements of the default scheduler. at this time, the default scheduler will delegate the GPU Share Scheduler Extender to do secondary filtering.
+They all meet the requirements of the default scheduler.
+At this time, the default scheduler delegates the GPU Share Scheduler Extender to do secondary filtering.

 During the secondary filtering, the GPU Share Scheduler Extender needs to determine whether the single GPU devices meets the resource requirements.
-When checking the N2 node, it is found that although the node has 8138MiB available resources, but falls on each device, GPU0 and GPU1 have only 4069MiB of available resources.
-It can't meet the appeal of single device 8138MiB.
+When checking the N2 node, it is found that although the node has 8138MiB available resources, it is spread on two devices: GPU0 and GPU1 have only 4069MiB of available resources.
+It can't meet the requirement of a single device with 8138MiB.

 Although the N3 node has a total of 8138MiB available resources, these available resources belong to GPU0, which satisfies the single device requirements.
 Thus, accurate scheduling can be achieved by filtering the GPU Share Scheduler Extender.

 ![](filter.jpg)

 2.2.
-When the scheduler finds a node that satisfies the requirements, it will delegate the GPU Share Scheduler Extender to bind the node and the pod.
+When the scheduler finds a node that satisfies the requirements, it delegates the GPU Share Scheduler Extender to bind the node and the pod.
 Here, the extender needs to do two things:

-- Find the GPU device in the node according to the binpack rule, and record GPU device id and save it as `ALIYUN_GPU_ID` to the annotation of the pod.It also saves the GPU Memory of the pod application as `ALIYUN_COM_GPU_MEM_POD` and `ALIYUN_COM_GPU_MEM_ASSUME_TIME` in the annotation of the pod.
+- Find the GPU device in the node according to the binpack rule, record the GPU device ID and save it as `ALIYUN_GPU_ID` to the annotation of the pod.
+It also saves the GPU Memory of the pod application as `ALIYUN_COM_GPU_MEM_POD` and `ALIYUN_COM_GPU_MEM_ASSUME_TIME` in the annotation of the pod.
 If no GPU is found at the binding time, no binding is performed at this time.
-The default scheduler will reschedule after the expired timeout.
+The default scheduler will reschedule after the expiration timeout.

-> Notice: There is also a Pod annotation named `ALIYUN_COM_GPU_MEM_ASSIGNED` which is initialized as `false`.
+> Notice: There is also a pod annotation named `ALIYUN_COM_GPU_MEM_ASSIGNED` which is initialized as `false`.
 It indicates that the pod is assumed with the GPU device in the schedule period, but not assigned at the runtime.

 - Bind pod and node with Kubernetes API

-For example, when the user wants to request the Pod with gpu-mem:8138.
-And the node  N1 is selected, the available resources of different GPUs will be compared first, namely GPU0 (12207), GPU1 (8138), GPU2 (4069).
-GPU3 (16276), in which the remaining resources of GPU2 (4069) are not satisfied, and disdeviceed; and in the other three GPUs that satisfy the requirements, GPU1 (8138), which has the least remaining resources, is selected.
+For example, a user wants to request a pod with gpu-mem:8138 and the node N1 is selected: the available resources of different GPUs are analyzed first, namely GPU0 (12207), GPU1 (8138), GPU2 (4069) and GPU3 (16276).
+The remaining resources of GPU2 (4069) is not satisfying so the device is discarded; in the other three GPUs that satisfy the requirements, GPU1 (8138), which has the least remaining resources, is selected.

 ![](bind.jpg)

 #### 3\.
 Run the deployment on the node

-An `Allocate` function in GPU Share Device Plugin which is called from Kubelet before creating the container, and the paramter of `Allocate` is the GPU memory request amount:
+An `Allocate` function in GPU Share Device Plugin is called from Kubelet before creating the container (the parameter of `Allocate` is the GPU memory request amount):

-3.1 Get all the Pending and GPU Share pods with the GPU memory request amount in this node ordered by assumedTimestamp From Kubernetes API Server
+3.1 Get all the Pending and GPU Share pods with the GPU memory request amount in this node ordered by assumedTimestamp from Kubernetes API Server

-3.2 Choose the Pod with the GPU memory request amount specified in the parameter of the `Allocate` fuction.
+3.2 Choose the Pod with the GPU memory request amount specified in the parameter of the `Allocate` function.
 There may be some pods with the same GPU memory request amount.
-If so,  it chooses the Pod with the earliest assumedTimestamp.
+If so, it chooses the pod with the earliest assumedTimestamp.

-3.3 And it marks the chosen pod's annotation `ALIYUN_COM_GPU_MEM_ASSIGNED` as `true`, and it indicates the GPU device is assigned to the container in the runtime.
+3.3 Mark the chosen pod's annotation `ALIYUN_COM_GPU_MEM_ASSIGNED` as `true`, and indicate that the GPU device is assigned to the container in the runtime.

 ![](sequence.jpg)